[Editor’s note: This story was previously published in January 2019 It has since been updated and republished.]

 Procter & Gamble (PG)

-Some investors mentally wrote Procter & Gamble (NYSE:PG) off years ago, pegging it as a has-been that got too big for its own good, and too stuck in its old ways to compete well in the modern market.
+Some investors mentally wrote Procter & Gamble (NYSE:PG) off years ago, pegging it as a has-been that got too big for its own good and is too stuck in its old ways to compete well in the modern market.

 And to be fair, in some regards the criticisms were on target.
 Since CEO David Taylor took the helm in 2015, however, things have been different.
 P&G has been shedding brands and lines that simply aren’t going to bear fruit, and though too slowly for some, the company has reworked its marketing approach to better reflect how most consumers now make purchasing decisions.